acollign/netrunner-wiki/Progress-Report,-2016-Q4-(Fall).md

 * **kevkcc:** Frantic Coding
 * **shazzner:** Reaver

-As of time of this writing, we are at [__98.4%__ card automation](https://docs.google.com/spreadsheets/d/1ICv19cNjSaW9C-DoEEGH3iFt09PBTob4CAutGex0gnE/pubhtml) card automation through _Martial Law_!
+As of time of this writing, we are at [__98.4%__ card automation](https://docs.google.com/spreadsheets/d/1ICv19cNjSaW9C-DoEEGH3iFt09PBTob4CAutGex0gnE/pubhtml) through _Martial Law_!

 ### Contribute